 The thing is, the basics of SEO are relatively simple: do keyword research, create link-worthy content, optimize the website, and use SEO reporting software to track your progress.
 You do not need to spend thousands of dollars on courses and conferences to learn the "SEO Secrets".

 There are plenty of high-quality and free SEO tutorials online, and we'll cover some of the most popular ones here, including:

-Whether you're looking to do SEO for your personal blog, or trying to increase your value to employers (SEO/SEM was the #4 hottest skill of 2015), or you're looking to train employees in SEO, this free post is all you need to get started.
-Read these tutorials, set up a website, and start testing!
+Whether you're looking to do SEO for your personal blog, trying to increase your value to employers, or you're looking to train employees to generate long-term SEO benefits, this article is all you need to get started.

 Introduction to SEO